 Senior Vibe Coder

 In the past I've mentioned that I used AI to refresh this site, in everything from migrating the data from the previous platform to a new one, to choosing a new platform to use.
-That's far from the first time I have used AI, in fact I use it more often for work more than anything.
-I have been using everything from single code functions to full build and deployment scripts are now faster than ever before.
+That's far from the first time I have used AI; in fact, I use it for work more than anything else.
+I have been using it for everything from single code functions to full build and deployment scripts, which are now faster than ever before.
 Even the image in the banner for this entry was generated with Google Gemini.

 Understanding the "Vibe code cleanup specialist"